Gabweare/WHSTechNotes/journal.md

 # February 18, 2025
 Weekly Journal Prompt: Last week I learned who Ghandi was.
 I found out what Ghandi did from an assignment and youtube video in class.
 It was interesting because I never knew what he did before.
+# February 24, 2025
+Weekly Journal Prompt: More older people can use sites like Google and Bing to find out the meaning of these words.
+A benefit for adding slang words everywhere is that it would be easier for young people to understand.
+On the other hand, for the older people, sentences would be more confusing.